spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/products/abstract-product-reference-information.md

 ## Scheduled Prices tab

-In this tab, there is a table with the scheduled prices imported via a CSV file.
+On this tab, there is a table with the scheduled prices imported via a CSV file.
 The following information is available:

 * Currency, store, net, and gross price values.